Do you know about the THIRD type of autoimmune thyroid disease?

 3. Thyroid ultrasonographic characteristic: Abnormal thyroid echographic pattern characterized by diffuse low thyroid echogenicity associated with a reduced

-However, Criterion #2, the antibody test, is difficult, as explained below, and the “clinical picture” involves more than TSH and symptoms.
-TRH is not routinely tested.
+However, Criterion #2, the antibody test, is difficult. as explained below, and TRH hormone from the hypothalamus is not tested anymore.

-The best antibody test is (or was) the TBII test — Thyrotropin-Binding Inhibitory Immunoglobulin (Khoo et al, 1999), even though the test does not reveal the blocking antibody alone.
+The best antibody test is (or was) the old TBII test — Thyrotropin-Binding Inhibitory Immunoglobulin (Khoo et al, 1999), even though the test did not reveal the blocking antibody alone.
 TBII tests measure both stimulating and blocking TSHR antibodies and add them together to yield a single number.
-The number is higher in Atrophic Thyroiditis when blocking antibodies are active than when only a mild attack of stimulating antibody antibodies is present.
-The presence of blocking antibodies can be interpreted in the context of thyroid hormone and TSH laboratory results.
+The blocking activity of the antibodies can be interpreted in the context of thyroid hormone and TSH laboratory results.

 Criterion #3, a thyroid ultrasound, is important, since gland atrophy remains even after the antibody has disappeared.
 “Reduced thyroid volume” is relative, so it needs to be assessed by sex (thyroids are smaller in women) and body surface area.
 Glands will show abnormal shrinkage in relationship to the person’s sex and body surface area, and sometimes an abnormal pattern of shrinkage in which the lobe that is usually larger in populations is smaller in the individual.
 (Vitti et al, 1994; Carle et al, 2009; Turicos et al, 2015).